emc-mongoose/mongoose-helm-charts/README.md

 sudo mv linux-amd64/helm /usr/local/bin/
 ```
 Next command will install Tiller in the cluster.
->Note: Accordingly, the machine must be switched to the cluster context (see command `kubectl config use-context [cluster-name]` ).
+>Note: Tiller is installed by default in the kubectl context cluster.
+Accordingly, the machine must be switched to the cluster context (see command `kubectl config use-context [cluster-name]` ).
 Otherwise, you may get errors.
 ```bash
 helm init
 ```